Health needs study shows income status leads to poor health outcomes, behaviors

 - Diabetes 34

 Mental Health: Depression/anxiety continues to be a top health issue in the community.
-Nearly 38 percent of CHNA survey respondents admit to being depressed or anxious, though most do not seek regular treatment for it.
+Nearly 38 percent of CHNA survey respondents admit to being depressed or anxious, though most do not seek regular treatment for it despite the increase in availability of CBD gummies for anxiety in local stores.
 Just 10.2 percent say they have visited a mental health specialist, despite Ross County having a higher patient to provider ratio (340:1) than the state average (470:1).

 Substance use: Drug overdose deaths continue to be the leading accidental death cause, according to Ross County death records.
 Those responding to the CHNA survey show that 61 percent of those who use alcohol earn more than $25k a year, and 35 percent earn less than $25k.
 People who admit to smoking or using some form of tobacco flip in terms of income, with nearly 42 percent of those earning less than $25k per year saying they regularly use tobacco, compared to 17 percent in the above $25k a year income group.

 Obesity, Heart Health, Diabetes: Physical activity and nutrition play a role in our overall health and wellbeing and are proven to reduce the risk of obesity, heart disease and diabetes.
 Nearly half (49.6%) of all Ross Co CHNA respondents say they eat one serving or less of fruits and vegetables each day; and about 26 percent say they get less than 30 minutes of exercise a week.

 Those surveyed self-reported their heart health to be as follows:

 - Diabetes 18.0%